sikandar-ramzan/paywise/README.md

 | 2,200,001 to 3,200,000 | 180,000 + 25% of amount exceeding 2,200,000 |
 | 3,200,001 to 4,100,000 | 430,000 + 30% of amount exceeding 3,200,000 |
 | Above 4,100,000        | 700,000 + 35% of amount exceeding 4,100,000 |

+#### Example Calculation (PKR)

+For an annual income of PKR 1,500,000:

+- Tax would be: 30,000 + 15% of (1,500,000 - 1,200,000)
+- 30,000 + 15% of 300,000 = 30,000 + 45,000 = PKR 75,000

+### For Income Earned in USD (Foreign Remittance)

+Foreign remittances to Pakistan have different tax implications.
+The calculator considers the applicable tax rates after converting USD amounts to PKR using the current exchange rate.

+When using the USD to PKR conversion feature, PayWise automatically applies the correct tax calculations based on Pakistani tax laws for foreign income.

 ## Deployment